LukeCitrine/2022-4216COMP-Team6/README.md

   - Produced a quickread version of the Coursework document and the Rubric.

 - Cameron
-  - Overlooking the data for a further understanding.
+  - Overlooking and anlysed the data for a further understanding.
   - Started creating a new Excel document to record data in the representation of charts.